Samkth123/KTH-md/TinyMLOps - Operational Challenges for Widespread Edge AI Adoption.md

 - there are many different ways of watermarking, and thet are often compared in terms of the tradeoff between fidelity, robustness and capacity
 - Here, fidelity refers to the impact on the model’s performance on the original task.
 Robustness describes the resilience of the watermark against distortions such as those caused by pruning, finetuning or deliberately overwriting the watermark.
 Finally, capacity indicates the size of the information that can be stored in the watermark itself.
 - Either you use static or dynamic water marking
+- Static watermarking
+	- embed the weights of the model during training
+	- Means that we need white box a